-Everywhere you look the opioid crisis is in the news.
+Everywhere you look, the opioid crisis is in the news.
 Obviously, this is a significant problem that is gripping our nation.
 Unfortunately, this is not a new problem.
-It started many years ago and just now are we seeing the devastating effects it has on our loved ones, neighbors, communities and country.
+It started many years ago, and just now are we seeing the devastating effects it has on our loved ones, neighbors, communities, and country.
 How did our country get into a crisis situation in relation to opioids?
 Is there a way to fix it?

 The third has transpired in the past couple of years and is related to the fairly new compound called synthetic opioids, or fentanyl/fentanyl analogs.
 Fentanyl is 100 times more potent than morphine.
-In the powder form, this can cause overdose just by touching it and having it absorbed through your skin.
-There have been numerous cases were first responders accidently come in contact with fentanyl powder while trying to render aid to an overdose victim and the first responder actually overdoses.
+In the powder form, this can cause an overdose just by touching it and having it absorbed through your skin.
+There have been numerous cases where first responders accidentally come in contact with fentanyl powder while trying to render aid to an overdose victim, and the first responder actually overdoses.
 The number of deaths related to fentanyl doubled between 2013 and 2014 alone.
-It has been found that the opioid overdoses now kill more people each year than HIV did at its peak in 1995 and far more than guns or cars do every year.
+It has been found that opioid overdoses now kill more people each year than HIV did at its peak in 1995 and far more than guns or cars do every year.

 It’s due to our society being highly litigious.
-It was much easier for physicians to prescribe opioid pain relieving medication than to deal with being sued by a patient who felt that the doctor did not manage their pain well.
+It was much easier for physicians to prescribe opioid pain-relieving medication than to deal with being sued by a patient who felt that the doctor did not manage their pain well.
 Once a person is on opioid pain relievers and they are no longer working at decreasing their pain, the person begins to look at alternative ways to do that and it is typically in the form of heroin or fentanyl.

 The opioid crisis is far from over!
-By focusing on the best ways to get help to those who need it to stop taking opioids and by helping people manage their pain without opioids (decreasing the risk of becoming addicted), we will help get America back on tract.
+By focusing on the best ways to get help to those who need it to stop taking opioids and by helping people manage their pain without opioids (decreasing the risk of becoming addicted), we will help get America back on track.
 Everyone can make a difference!
 If you are addicted to opioids, or know someone who is, and would like help, please visit Turn to Help at www.turntohelp.com/au and talk to your doctor.